jnozzi/cocoadev.com/markdown/NSDatePickerSendEventOn.md

 ----
 Sounds buggy to me.
 Can you produce a small test case that can exhibit it?
 That way we could see if there might be an error in it, and if not then you can attach it to your bug report to Apple.

-As a workaround, you might try overriding     performKeyEquivalent: in the sheet (you'll have to subclass General/NSWindow or General/NSPanel for this) to catch the keypress.
+As a workaround, you might try overriding     performKeyEquivalent: in the sheet (you'll have to subclass NSWindow or NSPanel for this) to catch the keypress.
 And if *that* doesn't work, you can always override     sendEvent:, although this is an action of last resort.

 ----